 Often companies will have specific rules on when time off will be taken, but others will simply deal with it on a case by case basis.

 Will overtime be taken into account when calculating holiday pay or leave?

 Overtime isn’t usually taken into account when calculating holiday pay or paid maternity, paternity or adoption leave.

-However, in the situation when the overtime is guaranteed and employees have to work the overtime as part of their contract of employment then it will be taken into account.
+However, when the overtime is guaranteed and employees have to work the overtime as part of their contract of employment, it will be taken into account.